Many new Amazon sellers start with the same big goal in mind:

 Building a business like this is a lot of work, but it can be really rewarding in just a couple of years' time.

 If you'd like to learn more about how to build a sustainable wholesale business using Amazon FBA, I can highly recommend learning from people who have actually done it before.
-And for wholesale, there's no one I trust more than Dan and Eric.
+And for wholesale, there's no one I trust more than Dan and Dylan.